feilipu/z88dk-libraries/freertos/readme.md

     TickType_t xLastWakeTime;
     /* The xLastWakeTime variable needs to be initialised with the current tick count.
 Note that this is the only time we access this variable.
-From this point on xLastWakeTime is managed automatically by the vTaskDelayUntil() API function. */
+From this point on xLastWakeTime is managed automatically by the xTaskDelayUntil() API function. */
     xLastWakeTime = xTaskGetTickCount();